Nopfed/get-decked/README.md

 The main objective is to be the last player standing, fully equipped in gear.

-Choose a species to play as and build a deck around that species, perhaps themeing it around a certain type of character class (Warrior, Mage, Rogue, etc.).
+Choose a species to play as and build a deck around that species, perhaps themed around a certain type of character class (Warrior, Mage, Rogue, etc.).
 Species will differ in how they don their armor and weapons, such as requiring a different total number of items, multiple items of the same type, or some slots completely empty.
 In general, most classes start with the same basic setup of equipment slots, but they might be modified in some ways.

 ## How to play